-Maya Priestley, 21, was born in Scotland’s multicultural capital city of Edinburgh.
-She was raised there for most of her life.
+Maya, 21, was born in Scotland’s ‘multicultural’ capital city, and was raised there for most of her childhood.

 As the child of a white Scottish mother and a black father from Liberia, who has never been on the scene, Maya has always been in the minority.
-After previously being home-schooled, she entered the Scottish public education system at the age of 11.
+After previously being home-schooled, she began attending St. Thomas of Acquin’s High School at the age of 11.

-Vividly recalling her first experience of racism in Scotland, when she was just six years old, Maya said: “I was walking to the shops with my friends, and these boys who were older than me were shouting at me, calling me a monkey.
+Vividly recalling her first experience of racism in Scotland when she was around six years old, Maya said: “I was walking to the shops with my friends, and these boys who were older than me were shouting at me, calling me a monkey.

 “I remember turning around and impersonating one, because I loved monkeys.
 It was my white friends that were older than me who told me they were being racist.”

-These types of subtle microaggressions were a recurring theme throughout Maya’s high school years.
+These aggressive, racist remarks were a recurring theme throughout Maya’s high school years.

-She added: “There were lots of things at the time that I didn’t realise were racist but looking back now with the knowledge that I have, most definitely are.
+She added: “There were lots of things at the time that I didn’t realise were racist but looking back now with the knowledge that I have, they definitely are.

 “I find that harder to deal with than when someone is being blatantly racist; at least then, you know where you stand.